jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-28.md

 program there outlined; and, second, that actual practice does not go nearly as far.
 The nationalization of the Bank of England, in particular, is a highly significant symbol and may therefore stand out as a historical landmark.
-But its practical importance may well be equated to zero: the bank has been A Historical Sketch of Socialist Parties378 practically a department of the Treasury ever since 1914 and under modern conditions no central bank can be anything else.
+But its practical importance may well be equated to zero: the bank has been practically a department of the Treasury ever since 1914 and under modern conditions no central bank can be anything else.
 And such things as the coal measure or full-employment legislation are hardly controversial any more—in England.
 The way in which the Labor government deals or is